Bar, Ukraine: Historical population

 The Bar city's total population was around 3,341 in 1850, increasing to 16,442 by 2013 approximately.

 The historical population is accurately characterized in the following chart:

 Languages

 The percentage of people, who know how to speak, read, write the Ukrainian language in Bar is (95.5%).
-In real life, the local population (100.0%) primarily speaks Ukrainian (70.6%), Russian (20.0%), Polish (9.0%), Italian (0.1%), Hebrew (0.1%), German (0.1%) and English (0.1%).

 Originally, the entire population spoke the old Slavic languages mainly, however the various historical events and the increasing international trade led to the situation, when the local population was able to get the other foreign languages skills.

 English is also studied at the advanced level at English Language Faculty at Humanitarian – Pedagogical College in Bar.

 The numerous computers with the audio-headsets were installed and connected to the Internet at the central city library due to both the personal efforts of Hankamp and the Bibliomist program.

 Government and politics

 Administrative issues

 The Bar municipality is administratively subdivided into a number of municipal districts.